cypherpunk-academy/2064/en/004_2064_Vulnerabilities in Computers.md

 "I don't know how Marie did it.
 But you gotta figure out how they tick there.
-I mean, she has access to all communication data: she sees what kind of e-mails he writes and gets, who he calls, who he meets on the phone, what he buys, whether he has enemies, a relationship of which his wife is not allowed to know anything, debts, and then she sees whether she finds something with which she can blackmail him.
+I mean, she has access to all communication data.
+She sees what kind of emails he writes and receives, who he meets or talks to on the phone, what he buys, whether he has enemies, a relationship of which his wife is not allowed to know anything, debts, and then she sees whether she finds something with which she can blackmail him.
 She apparently found something.
 Or maybe someone is just really unhappy with their job.
 Then you might be able to recruit him.